Hi, Troels!

 Today I have finished my PMS project!

+The speakers haven't been finished yet.
+I have only constructed them so that they could play.
 Please find attached a photo of my set up.
 I have a DIY DAC on PCM-63, DIY amplifier of a Russian constructor Zuyev, my old pair of speakers KEF Q55.2 and PMS which will replace my old KEF's.

 Now I can see that a 3 way speaker is indeed much better sonically than 2.5 way.